 A director of photography or DP is the highest ranking camera operator on set.
 He or she has a full understanding of how all shots are filmed and framed.
 They consider many aspects including background, foreground, characters, angles, lighting and action.
 A good DP can work in difficult situations to make the image look better than it does in real life.

 An experienced camera operator knows how to get the best possible shots using the right camera and lenses for a given situation.
-They know all of the ins and outs when it comes to framing, composition, camera settings, camera movements, and camera gear.
-They usually will take direction from either the director or producer in order to achieve the look and specific shots required for any particular shoot.
+They know all the ins and outs when it comes to framing, composition, camera settings, camera movements, and camera gear.
+They will usually take direction from either the director or producer in order to achieve the look and specific shots required for any particular shoot.

 Gaffer / Lighting Person

 The gaffer is the chief lighting technician on a set and is head of the electrical department.
 The gaffer’s job is to run a team of lighting technicians to execute the lighting plan for a production.
 During filming, they work out the positioning of the lights and fastest way to change the lighting setups between shots.
 Gaffers mediate between the DoP and the rest of the lighting crew.
-The name “gaffer” in Hollywood actually comes from British slang for a tool called the “gaff,” which was a hooked metal pole used in theatre to adjust the stage lights.
+The name “gaffer” in Hollywood actually comes from British slang for a tool called the “gaff,” which was a hooked metal pole used in theater to adjust the stage lights.

-An editor’s key role is to bring a production to life by putting together all of the elements needed in order to reach the end result for any video.
+The video editor’s key role is to bring a production to life by putting together all the elements needed in order to reach the end result for any video.
 Editors are one of the last people to touch a project before the final product is delivered to a client.
 They use creative processes to enhance footage, add transitions, create graphics, apply color correction and spice up videos with music scores, sound effects, and titling.
 There are many components to editing that help enhance the footage for the end result product.
-Depending on the type of video needed, the editor ensures that goal is reached after the filming and production process takes place.
+Depending on the type of video editing needed, the editor ensures that the goal is reached after the filming and production process takes place.